taus9/forth.js/README.md

 ### Word Definition & `this` Binding

-Words are plain JavaScript functions stored in objects (see `forth/words/core.js` and `forth/words/dataStack.js`).
+Words are plain JavaScript functions stored in objects (see `forth/words/core.js`, `forth/words/core-ext.js`, ect).
 When a word is executed, its callback is invoked with `this` bound to the `Fvm` instance:

 ```javascript
 // src/words/example.js